ashish-bhavsar-persistent/breast-detection-svm/README.md

 # breast-detection-svm
-extract hog features,then use svm to detecte
+extract hog features,then use svm to detecte breast cancer